Bookshelves filled with books

 ———.
 “A Publishing Primer.”
 The Chronicle of Higher Education August 11, 2008. https://www.chronicle.com/article/a-publishing-primer/

 University of Chicago Press.
 The Chicago Manual of Style: The Essential Guide for Writers, Editors, and Publishers.
-17th ed.
-Chicago: University of Chicago Press, 2017.
+18th ed.
+University of Chicago Press, 2017.
 Available online: http://www.chicagomanualofstyle.org/home.html.

 Williams, Joseph M. and Joseph Bizup.
 Style: Lessons in Clarity and Grace.
 12th ed.
-New York: Pearson, 2017.
+Pearson, 2017.

 Zinsser, William.
 On Writing Well: The Classic Guide to Writing Non-Fiction.
 30th Anniversary Edition.
-New York: Harper Perennial; 2006.
+Harper Perennial; 2006.

 ———.
 “Writing English as a Second Language.”
 The American Scholar December 1, 2009. https://theamericanscholar.org/writing-english-as-a-second-language/#.X2pjztYpBTY.